 If you’d like to step up your animation game and use actual motion capture methods, by far the most affordable one is the VR set.
 It may be any VR set on the market as long as it’s compatible with SteamV.
 It’s good to consider VR sets bundled with motion trackers (such as Vive).

 Another way to do that is to use software (V-Katsu for example), which also has a built-in character creation tool.
-Other popular programs to motion-capture your avatar (these do not contain character creators) are Virtual Cast, Virtual Motion Capture, Tracking World.
+Other popular programs to motion-capture your avatar (these don’t contain character creators) are Virtual Cast, Virtual Motion Capture, Tracking World.
 You may also try doing it with Unity or other software development tool.
-This will allow you to create animations of your own by using Inverse Kinematics - remember though this is a quite complicated process.
+This will allow you to create animations by using Inverse Kinematics – remember though this is a quite complicated process.